neokyox/pUsePost/boas-praticas.md

 ## Aumente a frequência de commits

+*If you force good commit practices consistently, you will be able to drive the engineering culture and the code itself to a better state.*

 Fazer commits mais cedo e com maior frequência ajuda a previnir a perda de dados, assim como também nos ajuda a identificar a partir de qual momento a feature quebrou na sua branch local.
 Ao se trabalhar com git podemos seguir as seguintes regras para commits:

 + Se é difícil dar nomes talvez seja melhor quebrar o commit antes.